The law on gambling in Ireland

 What is the Social Impact Fund?

 If you have a gambling licence for commercial purposes, you will have to pay an annual contribution to a Social Impact Fund.
 This fund will support initiatives to reduce problem gambling.
-Bodies with charitable or philanthropic licences will not have to contribute to the social impact fund.
+Bodies with charitable or philanthropic licences will not have to contribute to the Social Impact Fund.

 What activities will require a licence?